How To Jump Rope for Beginners: 6 Tips To Get Started

 A variety of jump rope apps are available for your smartphone that allow you to chronicle your evolution toward jump rope greatness.
 Prefer an old-school approach?
 There’s nothing wrong with jotting down your progress in a notebook as you go.

 Some notes you might want to record include the duration of your activity, the tricks you completed, how many calories burned, what you thought you did well, and any areas ripe for improvement.

-If you’re committed and ready to become the best jump roper you can be, Elite Jumps can help.
-Check out our jump rope tutorials, complete with videos featuring top tips on footwork and tricks, and the how-to section of our blog.
+If you’re committed and ready to become the best jump roper you can be, Elite Jumps can help!
+Check out our jump rope tutorials, complete with videos featuring top tips on footwork and tricks.

 We're all about equipping and encouraging people to take on big challenges, because we know the process of doing hard things helps us grow in character and capacity.